dantheman39/docker-course/notes.md

 I created a repo docker-react and added it as a submodule to the docker-course repo

 ## 100. Creating AWS Elastic Beanstalk application

+# Section 8: Building a multi-container application

+New repo is called complex